hopewu0320/ardrone/README.md

 # ROS-parrot-drone

-# parrot-ardrone-ROS
-Project in NCHU EE in Taiwan on 2021/10/21
+>Prerequisite
 Ubuntu 18 ROS Melodic

+- Project in NCHU EE in Taiwan on 2021/10/21
-Using hokuyo lidar to avoid obstacle,finally land on the green box
+- Using hokuyo lidar to avoid obstacle,finally land on the green box

 $ roslaunch  cvg_sim_gazebo ardrone_testworld.launch